STEP 1: Open Your PDF file.

 * Using the Custom Excel Conversion Feature:

-The Excel custom conversion option, among other things, lets you manually add and re-position as many lines as required to designate the column breaks for the conversion into Excel.
+The Custom PDF-to-Excel conversion option, among other things, lets you manually add and re-position as many lines as required to designate the column breaks for the conversion into Excel.

 Here is a look at the Excel custom conversion options:

-Users can also add, delete or replot tables, manually add or delete row lines in order to improve the accuracy of the conversion, as well as edit footers and headers.
+Users can also add, delete or replot tables, manually add or delete row lines in order to improve the accuracy of the conversion, edit footers and headers, etc.